Studio3T/robomongo/docs/BuildRobo3TOnWindows.md

 // If you see fatal error LNK1170: line in command file contains 131071 or more characters
 Solution-1:
 1. Move all your repos (robo, openssl, robo-shell etc..) into root directory of your drives.
-2. Keep short names e.g. robo-shell instead of robomongo-shell.
+2. Use short names e.g. robo-shell instead of robomongo-shell.
+3. Update ROBOMONGO_CMAKE_PREFIX_PATH env. variable and try a fresh (clean) build.

 Solution-2:
 1. Create environment variable MongoDB_OBJECTS, set a short path e.g. "C:/"